Vidit10/Circuit-Testing/README.md

 # Circuit-Testing

 This is the official repository for codes related to Circuit Testing.
-Related to summer internship under Prof. Sreeja at DAIICT, Gandhinagar.
+Related to internship under Prof. Sreeja at DAIICT, Gandhinagar.